 Prof Martine Gilard on the AQUATIC trial

-ESC Congress 2025 | AQUATIC: As part of the Hot Line Session 6 on August 31, Prof Louise Bowman presented the AQUATIC trial about the assessment of therapy patients with stabilized coronary artery disease after stenting who require long-term oral anticoagulation.
-In the interview, she explains the design and findings of the double-blind randomized trial.
+ESC Congress 2025 | AQUATIC: As part of the Hot Line Session 6 on August 31, senior author Prof Martine Gilard presented the AQUATIC trial on the assessment of therapy for patients with stabilized coronary artery disease after stenting who require long-term oral anticoagulation.
+In the interview, she summarises the main findings of the double-blind randomized trial and gives a clear statement on the implications for clinical practice.

-(Duration: 6.50 minutes)
+(Duration: 6 minutes)

 By: